glazerscunning/King-Pools/wp-content/plugins/wp-file-upload/readme.txt

 = Who can upload files? =

-By default only administrators can upload files.
-However you can define which user roles are allowed to upload files, beyond administrators.
-Even guests can be allowed to upload files, however use this option with care.
+By default all users can upload files.
+You can define which user roles are allowed to upload files.
+Even guests can be allowed to upload files.
+If you want to allow only specific users to upload files, then please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

 = What security is used for uploading files? =

-The plugin is designed not to expose website information by using sessions.
-Parameters passing from server to client side are encoded.
+The plugin is designed not to expose website sensitive information.
+It has been tested by experts and verified that protects against CSRF and XSS attacks.
+All parameters passing from server to client side are encoded and sanitized.
 For higher protection, like use of captcha, please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

-= How can I view the uploaded files? =

-Administrators can view and manage the uploaded files from the File Browser that exists inside the plugin's Settings inside Dashboard, or use an FTP client.
-Other users can view their uploaded files by combining this plugin with WP-Filebase plugin.
-If you want to show the uploaded files as an image gallery please consider the [Professional](http://www.iptanus.com/support/wordpress-file-upload/ "Wordpress File Upload support page") version of the plugin.

 = What happens if connection is lost during a file upload? =

 In the free version the upload will fail.
 However in the Pro version the upload will resume and will continue until the file is fully uploaded.
 This is especially useful when uploading very large files.

+= The plugin does not look nice with my theme.
+What can I do? =

+There is an option in plugin's settings in Dashboard to relax the CSS rules, so that buttons and text boxes inherit the theme's styles.
+If additional styling is required, this can be done using CSS.
+The Professional version of the plugin allows CSS rules to be embed in the shortcode.

 == Screenshots ==